aka Monstroid: It Came From the Lake

 Jim Mitchum (Bill Travis), Tony Eisley (Pete), John Carradine (Priest), Connie Moore (Patty Clark), Phil Carey (Al Barnes), Maria Rubio (Juanita Torres), Aldo Sambrell (Victor Sanchez), Andrea Hartford (Andrea Anderson), Glen Hartford (Glen Anderson), Coral Kassel (Laura Manley)

-Bill Travis is sent by American head office to investigate problems at the Dorato Cement Plant in Chimoyo, Colombia.
+Bill Travis is sent by the American head office to investigate problems at the Dorato Cement Plant in Chimoyo, Colombia.
 There he finds the plant plagued by the efforts of an activist protesting against the pollution of the nearby lake and a series of deaths in the area.
 They are then forced to deal with a monster that emerges from the lake.

 Monster is dull in every conceivable regard.
 There are lots of scenes milling around the town discussing the situation, numerous subplots involving love affairs, an indigenous saboteur and the teenagers conducting their own investigation of the lake, even a plot where town priest John Carradine leads the fearful locals as they decide to burn a woman they believe to be a witch at the stake.

-A contemporary film like Piranha (1978) or Humanoids from the Deep (1980) could have enlivened these scenes but Kenneth Hartford/Herbert L. Strock leave them as dull and uneventful.
+A contemporary film like Piranha (1978) or Humanoids from the Deep (1980) could well have enlivened these scenes but Kenneth Hartford/Herbert L. Strock leave them as dull and uneventful.
 The film circles around a host of big themes from the era – business exploiting a poor town, pollution that may have created the monster – but seems unattuned to even making a token attempt to dramatically use these issues Even John Carradine – one of the most prolific B movie actors of this era and who turned up in some total shit in search of a paycheque – is wasted in a role of little significance.